 The Bachelor of Science in Mechanical Engineering program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.

 The Bachelor of Science in Mechanical Engineering was approved by the Board of Regents in August 2009.
-During the 2012-13 academic year we had over 20 BSME graduates!
-As of August 2013, Mechanical Engineering is the largest program on campus with over 600 students.
+During the 2012-13 academic year, we had over 20 BSME graduates!
+As of January 2015, Mechanical Engineering is the largest engineering program on campus with over 800 students.
 Two reasons for ME's popularity in the USA are the wide range of career opportunities and low unemployment.

 Following the curriculum, some courses will be offered after 4pm to provide flexibility for part-time students.
 A suggested course sequence is offered below to those students who start their first semester ready for Calculus I. An advisor can help you plan which courses you should take each semester.